Skip to main content

 Trailblaze the untamed

-Nestled between the Rockies and Abraham Lake, this region offers a rare blend of untamed beauty and opportunity.
-Unlike legacy destinations, it’s not defined by what’s already built, but by what’s possible.
-For adventurous entrepreneurs and experience-driven brands, David Thompson is ready to be shaped by bold ideas and immersive experiences.
+Stretching east from the central Canadian Rockies toward Abraham Lake and the towns of Nordegg and Rocky Mountain House, this corridor offers a rare blend of wild beauty and tourism opportunity.
+Unlike Alberta's legacy mountain destinations, it’s not defined by what’s already built, but by what’s possible.

 At a glance

-• Location: Southwest Alberta
+• Location: West Central Alberta

 • Key communities: Rocky Mountain House, Nordegg